The hammer that fell on the New York Central’s Ottawa Division was in two area of significant changes, Ottawa and the St. Lawrence River.

 Today, there still portions that exist of the route.
 In Ottawa, CNR removed the rails from the NYC yard to the new Terminal Avenue Yard, making the line from there to Hawthorne, where a junction was finally put in, the North Lead Track.
 It was handed over to Ottawa Central Railway on December 13, 1998 and they removed the track from Terminal Avenue Yard to just south of the Canada Science & Technology Museum.
 OCR would be absorbed back into CNR in 2008.
 The rails from Hawthorne to Ramsayville had a short lifespan as a spur.
 The Canadian Railroad Historical Association leased it on August 1, 1966 for the purpose of creating a museum in Ramsayville.
 The lease ended on July 31, 1972 as the museum idea was cancelled due to the construction of Highway 417.
 CNR abandoned the spur in 1973 so that the highway could be built through.
 In 1971, CNR relaid rails from their relocated main line in Cornwall to the old Cornwall Junction site, dubbed as the Wesco Spur, which is still in service today.
 The right-of-way from Russell to Embrun was converted into a bicycle path and even some stations still exist (Ottawa’s Union Station, Edwards, Russell, St. Albert Station, Berwick and Northfield Station).

 Over in the United States, the remaining line from Helena to Rooseveltown continues to be in service for the time being.
 In 1958, Reynolds Aluminum opened a plant just west of the line on the St. Lawrence River and GM Powertrain opened on the east side of it so NYC had a lucrative freight service on those 4 miles of track.
 After the years under the NYC to Penn Central, to Conrail and now CSX, the Rooseveltown Industrial Track had seen trains almost daily over it.
 GM though closed up in 2009, the rails used to ship out material as the site was being decommissioned.
 It was announced in 2015 that Alcoa, the company that bought Reynolds, would close the plant within the next two years although the State Of New York did give the company a rescue grant to keep the operation in Massena going.
-It is not known at the time of this update if the east plant was included in that.
+It is not known if the east plant is going to continue operating or be totally decommissioned.

 A small section of track between Tupper Lake Junction and Tupper Lake still remains in place today.
 Penn Central had abandoned it in 1972, but was reopened by the Adirondack Railway during the 1979 – 1981 seasons.
 The rails continue to sit in place, waiting to be in service again in the coming years under the Adirondack Scenic Railroad.
 Stations south of the border continue to exist as well (Moira, Santa Clara, McDonald, two from Bay Pond, Kildare and recent documentation claims that the one from Derrick survived).